 Positron emission tomography-magnetic resonance imaging showed multiple fluorodeoxyglucose (FDG) avid cutaneous and subcutaneous nodules throughout the body [Figure 4] and minimally FDG avid axillary and inguinal lymph nodes.
 Lymph node biopsy showed lymphohistiocytic infiltrate in perinodal fat with CD8 positive lymphocytes and CD68 positive histiocytes in IHC.
 Bone marrow study showed variably cellular marrow showing evidence of haemophagocytosis.

 Thereby, a final diagnosis of SPTCL was concluded.
-Our patient was started on tapering dose of oral prednisolone and cyclosporine, following which the lesions significantly improved.
+Our patient was started on a tapering dose of oral prednisolone and cyclosporine, following which the lesions significantly improved.
 He is on regular follow-up and monitoring.

 Originally described by Gonzalez et al. in 1991, SPTCL is a rare T-cell lymphoma of the skin contributing to <1% of all non-Hodgkin’s lymphomas.